 The Application Process: A Practical Framework

-Securing EU funding is a meticulous undertaking.
-It is not a simple grant request but a competitive process where projects are scored against specific criteria.
+Securing EU funding is a meticulous undertaking, not a simple grant request.
+It is a competitive process where projects are scored against specific criteria.

 Step 1: Project Definition and Eligibility Check